Build a banjo and jam out!

 Dene musician Harry Rusk made this guitar from his own original design while serving in the Signal Corps.
 It is made from arborite, a laminate material commonly used to make countertops.
 Harry proudly applied his name and initials to the necks and the handmade tooled leather strap.
 He played the guitar at country and western dances in Vancouver, Fort St. John and Fort Nelson.
 Harry had taken some wiring lessons as a teenager while recovering from tuberculosis at Edmonton’s Camsell Hospital.
 He drew on that knowledge when wiring the guitar and making the double electric hook-ups (one for each set of strings).
 The lower neck is set up as a regular six-string guitar, the upper neck is set as a mandolin with six strings.
 Harry also made the case for the guitar.
 After he became a successful Nashville country singer/songwriter, Harry continued to craft guitar covers, straps, and cases for his instruments.

 Jim St Germain grew up in the Shaftsbury Settlement in the Peace River region, where he learned music from his Métis family and the nearby Catholic Mission.
 Jim was also a great builder, helping to restore the church, building models of the paddle wheel boats of his childhood, and making improvised instruments like these.
 He once said “you can make a fiddle out of darn near anything.”
-These fiddles, made from an aluminum tea kettle, and an antique glass washboard, were exhibited at Expo ’86 in Vancouver, after which, we acquired them.
+These fiddles, made from an aluminium tea kettle, and an antique glass washboard, were exhibited at Expo ’86 in Vancouver, after which, we acquired them.
 In choosing these items as the base for his fiddles, Jim wanted “to pay tribute to the pioneer ladies” of Alberta.
 The washboard can actually be played not just as a fiddle, but also a mandolin, and a rhythm instrument.

 How to: Make a cookie tin banjo